No-ball: Umpire making the call of no-ball

 By default, it is the bowler's end umpire who calls and signals no-ball.
-When judgement of ball height is required (for beamers and short balls), his colleague (the striker's end umpire) will assist him with a signal.
+When judgement of ball height is required (for beamers and short balls), their colleague (the striker's end umpire) may assist them with a signal.

-In the event of a wicket, the umpire can signal a no-ball after the fall of that illegal wicket and call back the batter.
 Either umpire may call a bowler for throwing, although the striker's end umpire is naturally better-placed, and so has the primary responsibility.

 The striker's end umpire calls no-ball for infringement by the wicket-keeper, and for position of the fielders, but the bowler's end umpire calls no-ball for fielder encroachment on the wicket.

+After what would have been a wicket-taking event, the umpire can call and signal a no-ball, and even call back a batter who has not left the field of play.

 The bowler's end umpire initially signals a foot-fault no-ball by holding one arm out horizontally and calling "no-ball", which may give the batter some warning that the ball is an illegal delivery.
-Other reasons for a no-ball, e.g. illegal position of fielder, throwing the ball, or height of delivery, are initially judged by the square leg umpire, who indicates his judgement to the bowler's end umpire.
+Other reasons for a no-ball, e.g. illegal position of fielder, throwing the ball, or height of delivery, are initially judged by the striker's end umpire, who indicates their judgement to the bowler's end umpire.

 When the ball is dead, the umpire will repeat the no-ball hand signal for the benefit of the scorers, and wait for their acknowledgement.

 Effects

 Dismissal

 A batter may not be given out bowled, leg before wicket, caught, stumped or hit wicket off a no-ball.
 A batter may be given out run out, hit the ball twice or obstructing the field.
-Thus the call of no-ball protects the batter against losing his wicket in ways that are attributed to the bowler, but not in ways that are attributed to the batter's running or conduct.
+Thus the call of no-ball protects the batter against losing their wicket in ways that are attributed to the bowler, but not in ways that are attributed to the batter's running or conduct.

 A batter may even be given out Run out not attempting a run, just as if the ball were legal, except for the case that would be stumped were it not a no-ball, i.e. it is not out if the batter is not attempting a run and the wicket keeper puts the wicket down without the intervention of another fielder.
-The keeper can still run out the batter if he moves to attempt a run.
+The keeper can still run out the batter if they move to attempt a run.